 iPad mini 7: Release date rumors

-The iPad mini 6 was revealed to us on 24 September 2021, around two and a half years after the announcement of the iPad mini 5.
-We are getting to that point now with the iPad mini 6, so we could be due some news this year.
+The iPad mini 6 was announced back on 24 September 2021, around two and a half years after the iPad mini 5 was announced.
+Following that timeline, we're about due a new iPad mini 7.

-The most reliable update we’ve had is from renowned analyst Ming-Chi Kuo.
-In December 2021 Kuo reported that Apple was working on an iPad mini and that it would be coming at the end of 2023.
-For the sharp-eyed amongst us, that’s this year and fits comfortably within the bi-yearly update schedule from the last two models.
+The most reliable update we have about the iPad mini 7 is from renowned analyst Ming-Chi Kuo.
+In December 2022, Kuo reported that Apple was working on an iPad mini and that it would be coming at the end of 2023 or start of 2024.
+That would fit into the general timespan between iPad minis as well as being fairly soon.

 (2/3)I think it's unlikely Apple will replace the iPad mini with a foldable iPad in 2025, which may be contrary to what some media previously predicted.
 It's because a foldable iPad will have a markedly higher price than an iPad mini, so such a replacement is not reasonable.December 27, 2022